Yeast Infection in Women and Men (cont.)

 - Find a local Obstetrician-Gynecologist in your town

-How can a man protect himself from contracting a yeast infection from his sexual partner?
+How can you protect yourself from contracting a yeast infection from your sexual partner?

-Condoms may help prevent transmission of a yeast infection, but they are not completely effective since there may be contact with areas of the body not covered by the condom.
+Condoms may help prevent transmission of a yeast infection from women to men, but they are not completely effective since there may be contact with areas of the body not covered by the condom.
 Avoiding intercourse when a woman has symptoms of a yeast infection is the best way to prevent spreading of the infection.

 Viewers share their comments